 If the dog bite victim was under age seven, the law presumes that the victim was not trespassing or provoking the dog.
 Additionally, there is no “one-bite rule” in Boston.

-It may also be able to pursue compensation under a negligence-based theory.
+However, you may also be able to pursue compensation under a negligence-based theory.
 To show negligence, it’s necessary to prove that the person responsible for the dog did not exercise reasonable care to keep others safe.

 A dog can be a wonderful addition to any home.
 However, don’t underestimate the potential costs when a dog bites.
 Many people underestimate the extent to which a dog bite can cause harm.
-An experienced Boston dog bite attorney at Sweeney Merrigan Law, LLP can fight to secure the financial recovery you deserve.
-Just give us a call today to schedule a free consultation.
+An experienced Boston dog bite lawyer can help you determine the value of your injuries and obtain compensation for your pain and suffering.

 After being bitten by a dog in Boston, Massachusetts, you must act quickly to protect your legal rights.
 An experienced Boston dog bite attorney at Sweeney Merrigan Personal Injury Lawyers can fight to secure the financial recovery you deserve.
 The legal professionals on our staff have successfully recovered millions of dollars for their clients, including co-managing partner J. Tucker Merrigan, a 2022 Rising Star and 2023 Best Lawyer.
 Give us a call today at 617-391-9001 or send in our contact form to schedule a free consultation.